Jackson Guldan Co.: Adjustomatic Acoustic Guitars

-Most acoustic guitars on the second-hand market are the Adjustomatic brand, noted by the fact that the guitar comes apart in two pieces - the neck and the body, through the clever and simple use of a long screw that holds the neck to the body.
+Most Jackson-Guldan acoustic guitars on the second-hand market are under various names such as Blue Suede, Chris, Dart, and Hootenanny.
+The company also made branded guitars for the Oahu Music Company.
+Many carry the Adjustomatic label, indicating that the neck and bridge are user adjustable for player comfort.
 A threaded bolt turns against a small piece of 90-degree angle iron to allow the musician to easily adjust the string action, that is, the closeness of the strings to the fretboard on the neck.
-The guitar can be disassembled, reassembled and string action set with the use of a simple screwdriver.
+The guitar can also be disassembled and reassembled by fully unscrewing the aforementioned bolt with the use of a simple screwdriver or ratcheting socket wrench.

 The Adjustomatic guitars measure 36 inches long, which puts them in the Parlor Guitar category.

-In the 1950s, during the Rockabilly heyday, the company made an acoustic guitar called the Blue Suede, that is markedly more refined than the Adjustomatic.
+In the 1950s, during the Rockabilly heyday, the company made an acoustic guitar called the Blue Suede, that is markedly more refined than the Chris and Dart Adjustomatics.